CharlesPikachu/imagedl/docs/index.rst

 ..
-FreeProxy documentation master file, created by sphinx-quickstart on Sat Feb 29 22:07:23 2020.
+Imagedl documentation master file, created by sphinx-quickstart on Sat Feb 29 22:07:23 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-FreeProxy中文文档
+Imagedl中文文档
 ========================================

 .. toctree::